Olympus E-M10 III versus Olympus E-620

 |Panasonic GX85 (⇒ lft | rgt)||Four Thirds||15.8||4592||3448||4K/30p||22.9||12.6||662||71|

-Many modern cameras cannot only take still pictures, but also record videos.
+Many modern cameras are not only capable of taking still images, but can also record movies.
 The E-M10 III indeed provides movie recording capabilities, while the E-620 does not.
 The highest resolution format that the E-M10 III can use is 4K/30p.

-Apart from body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the E-M10 III has an electronic viewfinder (2360k dots), while the E-620 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
-The adjacent table lists some of the other core features of the Olympus E-M10 III and Olympus E-620 along with similar information for a sample of similar cameras.
+The table below summarizes some of the other core capabilities of the Olympus E-M10 III and Olympus E-620 in connection with corresponding information for a sample of similar cameras.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Olympus E-M10 III (⇒ rgt)||2360||no||3.0||1040||tilting||YES||4000||8.6||5.8||YES|